 Basics

-Pnyx is built upon a suite of interfaces, all of which can be found in pnyx.net.api
+Pnyx is built upon a suite of interfaces, all of which can be found in

-.
+pnyx.net.api.
 These interfaces

-can be roughly divided into 2 categories: line and row.
-Pnyx defines a line as a String
+- Pnyx defines a line as a

-, without line-termination.
+String, without line-termination.

-, without delimiter or line-termination.
-In both cases, the
+List<String>, without delimiter or line-termination.

 Internally data is processed independent of the source.
 For example, CSV and tab delimited files are represented as rows, with